visgl/luma.gl/docs/o3d.md

 Create a white Sphere of radius 2.

 {% highlight js %}
-var whiteSphere = new LumaGL.O3D.Sphere({
+var whiteSphere = new Sphere({
   radius: 2,
   colors: [1, 1, 1, 1]
 });
 {% endhighlight %}

-O3D Class: O3D.IcoSphere {#O3D:IcoSphere}
+Class: IcoSphere {IcoSphere}
 -----------------------------------------

 Creates a Sphere model by subdividing an Icosahedron.
-Inherits methods from [O3D.Model](#O3D:Model).
+Inherits methods from [Model](Model).

 ### Extends

-O3D.Model
+Model

-O3D.IcoSphere Method: constructor {#O3D:IcoSphere:constructor}
+IcoSphere Method: constructor {IcoSphere:constructor}
 ---------------------------------------------------------------

 The main constructor function for the IcoSphere class.
 Use this to create a new IcoSphere.

 ### Syntax:

-	var model = new LumaGL.O3D.IcoSphere(options);
+	var model = new IcoSphere(options);

 ### Arguments:

-1. options - (*object*) An object containing as poperties:
+1. options - (*object*) An object containing as properties:

 ### Options: